lamdu/hypertypes/README.md

 This would solve our problem.

-We can parameterize with `Double` for the normal structure, and with `Maybe Double` for the variant with missing fields!
+We can parameterize with `Double` for the normal structure, and with `Maybe Double` for the variant with missing fields.

 This approach reaches its limits when the fields have multiple different types, as in: